On a classification of irreducible periodic diffeomorphisms on surfaces which commute with certain involution: Introduction

 \section{Introduction}

-An involution on an oriented closed surface $\Sigma_{g}$ of genus $g>1$ is called \emph{hyperelliptic} if it fixes $2g+2$ points.
-It is well known that such involution is unique up to conjugacy, and has the maximum number of fixed points among involutions on $\Sigma_{g}$.
-A diffeomorphism of $\Sigma_{g}$ which commutes with a hyperelliptic involution is called \emph{hyperelliptic}.
-Ishizaka \cite{Ishizaka3,Ishizaka} classified hyperelliptic periodic diffeomorphisms up to conjugacy and gave the right-handed Dehn twist presentations of their mapping classes based on resolutions of singularities of families of Riemann surfaces.
-An involution $\iota$ of $\Sigma_{g}$ is hyperelliptic if and only if the quotient space $\Sigma_{g}/\langle\iota\rangle$ is homeomorphic to a sphere.
-In this paper, we will classify periodic diffeomorphisms of $\Sigma_{g}$ which commute with an involution $\iota_{g}$ whose quotient space $\Sigma_{g}/\langle \iota_{g} \rangle$ is homeomorphic to a torus.
-In this case, there is a significant difference in the classification from the hyperelliptic case considered in \cite{Ishizaka}.
-Recall that a diffeomorphism of $\Sigma_g$ is called {\it reducible} if there exists a family of isotopy classes of essential simple closed curves on $\Sigma_g$ preserved by the diffeomorphism and {\it irreducible} if otherwise.
-By the classification in \cite{Ishizaka}, every hyperelliptic periodic diffeomorphism of $\Sigma_{g}$ is a power of an irreducible periodic diffeomorphism.
-In turn, as we will see below, this is not the case for periodic diffeomorphisms which commute with an involution $\iota_{g}$ such that $\Sigma_{g}/\langle \iota_{g} \rangle \cong T^2$. (see Example \ref{ex:red}).
-In this article, we focus on the classification in the irreducible case.
-Irreducible periodic diffeomorphisms of $\Sigma_g$ have been studied from various viewpoints (see e.g. \cite{Hirose2,Hirose-Kasahara,Ge-Ra,Dhanwani}).
+Let $\Sigma_{g}$ of genus $g>1$ be a connected oriented closed surface.
+The \emph{mapping class group} $\operatorname{Mod}(\Sigma_g)$ of $\Sigma_g$ is the group of isotopy classes of orientation-preserving diffeomorphisms of $\Sigma_g$.
+We call elements of $\operatorname{Mod}(\Sigma_g)$ \emph{automorphisms} of $\Sigma_g$.
+An involution on $\Sigma_g$ is called \emph{hyperelliptic} if it fixes $2g+2$ points.
+It is well known that such an involution is unique up to conjugacy and has the maximum number of fixed points among involutions on $\Sigma_{g}$.
+An automorphism of $\Sigma_{g}$ which commutes with a hyperelliptic involution is called \emph{hyperelliptic}.
+Ishizaka \cite{Ishizaka3,Ishizaka} classified hyperelliptic periodic automorphisms up to conjugacy and gave right-handed Dehn twist presentations based on resolutions of singularities of families of Riemann surfaces.
+An involution $I$ of $\Sigma_{g}$ is hyperelliptic if and only if the quotient space $\Sigma_{g}/\langle I \rangle$ is homeomorphic to a sphere.